ARTICLES

 Roses, Books, and Legends – The Origins of Sant Jordi

-One of the most popular festivals on the Catalonian calendar is Sant Jordi.
+One of the most popular festivals on the Catalan calendar is Sant Jordi.
 Hundreds of people venture out for walks around the book stands, purchase roses, or attend various scheduled events, even on weekdays.
 However, the fact that Sant Jordi's roots are not in the distant past sets it apart from other celebrations.
 The festival's current form dates back to the conservative Catalanism of the 19th century.
 There is a strong sense of cultural vindication that this political and cultural movement gave the day, and it continues to this day.
 Here's more about the origin of this magnificent day.

 Roses and books for Sant Jordi